-“Lock away your medicines and make sure the house is safe for kids to explore,” she said.
-“Get down on the floor and see what babies or children might find interesting, like a tall floor lamp they could push over.”
+This means locking up medicines and making sure the house is safe for kids to explore.
+If you can, get down on the floor and see what babies or children might find interesting, like a tall floor lamp they could push over.

 - Wait to introduce solid food at six months